 Salt, 2 tsp.

-method for the filling:
+how you make it: method for the filling:

 1. In a saute pan over medium heat, lightly sweat the shallots until translucent.
 Add the chard to the pan with 2 Tablespoons of water and cook until tender.
 Season with salt and pepper and cool, then chop fine.